Extraño: DC Rebirth

-After the timeline-altering events of the 2016 DC Rebirth relaunch, Henry Bendix tries to recruit Extraño against Midnighter and Apollo, but Gregorio De La Vega now shuns his previous persona, and refuses.
-Midnighter subsequently journeys to Gregorio's Lima, Peru home, The Sacrarium, that Gregorio shares with a man named Hugh (probably the therianthrope known as the Tasmanian Devil) and an adopted girl with wings named Suri.
+After the timeline-altering events of the 2016 DC Rebirth relaunch, Henry Bendix tries to recruit Extraño against Midnighter and Apollo, but Gregorio De La Vega now shuns his previous persona, and he refuses.
+Midnighter subsequently journeys to Gregorio's Lima, Peru home, The Sacrarium, that Gregorio shares with a man named Hugh and Suri, an adopted girl with wings.
 Gregorio agrees to help Midnighter, and locates Apollo's soul in Hell, where it was relegated after Apollo's encounter with Mawzir.
-Writer Steve Orlando, who is bisexual, explains his decision to reintroduce the character, saying: "With a book like Midnighter & Apollo, which from cover to cover is a love letter to queer characters and our struggle to live, be visible and love, it felt right to return to one of the first and reintroduce Gregorio to a new generation".
+Writer Steve Orlando, who is bisexual, explains his decision to reintroduce the character, "With a book like Midnighter & Apollo, which from cover to cover is a love letter to queer characters and our struggle to live, be visible and love, it felt right to return to one of the first and reintroduce Gregorio to a new generation".

 Extraño next appears in DC Pride (2021), a special compilation celebrating Pride Month.
-In the story "By the Victors", written again by Steve Orlando, Extraño meets John Constantine in a bar and tells him the story of when he and Midnighter fought the homophobic vampire, Count Berlin, to save the canonical history of Achilles and Patroclus being lovers, which Berlin wanted to modify to make the Greek heroes straight.
-After leaving the bar, Constantine flirts with Extraño, who expains he is in fact married.
-Later in the story "Love Life", by Andrew Wheeler, Extraño is summoned alongside a crew of heroes he refers to as the JLQ to defend a Pride Parade from attack by Eclipso.
+In the story "By the Victors", also written by Steve Orlando, Extraño meets John Constantine in a bar and tells him the story of when he and Midnighter fought the homophobic vampire Count Berlin to save the canonical history of Achilles and Patroclus being lovers, which Berlin wanted to modify to make the Greek heroes straight.
+After leaving the bar, Constantine flirts with Extraño, who explains he is in fact married.
+In the story "Love Life", by Andrew Wheeler, Extraño is summoned alongside a crew of heroes he refers to as the Justice League Queer (JLQ) to defend a Pride Parade from attack by Eclipso.
 Later, the heroes enjoy the festivities, and Extraño is seen kissing his husband, Tasmanian Devil.